Maxim-Durand/Scheduling-With-PyLambdaFlows/README.md

- ## **Planning algorithm NP-Hard using serverless with PyLambdaFlows
+ ## Planning algorithm NP-Hard using serverless with PyLambdaFlows

-Concerning *pyLambdaFlows* installation, please refer to the ReadMe made by the students who developped this tool on their [Git](https://github.com/Enderdead/pyLambdaFlows.
+Concerning *pyLambdaFlows* installation, please refer to the ReadMe made by the students who developped this tool on their [Git](https://github.com/Enderdead/pyLambdaFlows).

 This project requires Python 3.